-- 9. To have access to relevant and objective information concerning drug and alcohol abuse, as well as access to individuals or agencies capable of providing direct assistance to students with serious personal problems. - 10.
-To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, sex, gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability by employees-staff or students on school property or at a school-sponsored event, function or activity. - 11.
+- 10. To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, sex, gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability by staff or students on school property or at a school-sponsored event, function or activity. - 11.
 To freedom of speech and of the press and the right to petition and peacefully organize with other students with the purpose of improving the school, classroom, and/or learning environment. - 12.
 To due process, to be considered innocent until proven guilty, and to a fair and impartial grievance process to resolve student concerns.
 To present one's version of events for school staff in situations in which disciplinary action is being considered. - 13.
-To organize with other students and selfrepresent in important school decision-making processes. - 14.
+To organize with other students and self-represent in important school decision-making processes. - 14.
 To have a guarantee of affordable and nutritious food in the school environment on a daily basis (i.e., lunch).
-To affordable and nutritious food in the school environment.

-- 9. To be aware of information and services and to seek assistance in dealing with personal problems, when appropriate. - 10.
-To respect one another and treat others fairly in accordance with the District Code of Conduct and the provisions of the Dignity Act.
+- 10. To respect one another and treat others fairly in accordance with the District Code of Conduct and the provisions of the Dignity Act.
 To conduct oneself in a manner that fosters an environment that is free from intimidation, harassment or discrimination.
 To report and encourage others to report any incidents of intimidation, harassment or discrimination. - 11.
 To work together with classmates and school staff to maintain a positive school climate. - 12.
-To complete school work, abiding by school rules regarding academic honesty in accordance with the Code of Conduct. - To be exercised ones rights in a safe manner in accordance with this Code of Conduct. - 14.
-To have a guarantee of affordable and nutritious food in the school environment on a daily basis (i.e., lunch). - Formatted: Highlight - Formatted: Highlight Formatted: Highlight Formatted Table
+To complete school work, abiding by school rules regarding academic honesty in accordance with the Code of Conduct. - 13.
+To exercise ones rights in a safe manner in accordance with this Code of Conduct.